 CVG Mentoring Program

-The CVG is excited to announce the second iteration of the mentoring program to be run by the CVG trainee executive committee (Alaa Farghli, Anusha Shankar, and Chloe Cheng).
-The response from our trainee community to this program in the Spring of 2022 was very positive, and we are delighted to continue refining the program this semester.
+The CVG is excited to continue its Mentoring Program for the 2023-2024 academic year.
+Our trainee community has been enthusiastic about this program, so in response to suggestions from past participants, we are extending the duration of the program to a full academic year.
 Our goal with this initiative is to promote cross-disciplinary conversations that we hope will lead to new connections and ideas, and to provide additional informal support on the “soft skills” of academic science: work/life balance, career development, and preparing fellowships as just some examples.
-The intention of this program is to supplement existing departmental or graduate field mentoring programs, *not* to replace them.
-The CVG comprises members from all across the university and is well-positioned to help forge inter-disciplinary connections, specifically within the realm of genetics and genome-scale biology.
+The intention of this program is to supplement existing departmental or graduate field mentoring programs, not to replace them.
+The CVG comprises members from across the university and is well-positioned to help initiate interdisciplinary connections, specifically within the realm of genetics and genome-scale biology.

 You might wonder - why do trainees need mentors outside of their committees/advisers or other research-based mentoring relationships?
-Early-career researchers greatly benefit from relationships with mentors who don’t necessarily determine the course of their future or will never be letter-writers for them.
+Early-career researchers greatly benefit from relationships with mentors who aren’t formally responsible for assessing a student’s progress through A/B exams or thesis committee meetings.
 Such mentors can provide more informal advice and may be an extra resource that mentees can rely on for both scientific and professional growth.
-Less formal academic mentor-mentee relationships, even ones that are shorter-term, can also make a real difference in promoting inclusion and retaining trainees in science.
+Less formal academic mentor-mentee relationships, even ones that are brief, can make a difference in promoting inclusion and retaining trainees in science.
 Senior graduate students and postdocs can benefit from the chance to mentor a graduate student within a casual and informal framework, and mentees can benefit from someone rooting for them outside of a more formal academic context.

 Matching and in-person event

-Before the first get-together, we will ask potential mentors and mentees to fill out a form expressing their needs/interests with regard to an informal mentoring relationship.
-We will do some preliminary matching to pair each mentor with three potential mentees and vice versa.
-At the introductory event, we will have these subsets of matches meet one-on-one (for 15 minutes per pair – so in 45 minutes, all mentors will have met with three potential mentees and all mentees will have met with three potential mentors).
-Immediately after, mentees will list their choice of mentor from 1-3, and we will assign pairs.
-We will then have a break with free interactions (and COVID permitting, food).
-For the second half of the event, we will have mentees meet with the assigned mentors for 45 minutes.
-At this point, we would suggest that mentors and mentees discuss what they would like to achieve at the end of the semester-long relationship.
-We would recommend that they write down 1-3 goals for the mentorship (these goals can be as specific – e.g., learn a particular computational approach, or as broad, e.g., discuss career paths – as the pair wishes).
-If we cannot do this meeting in person, we will conduct it virtually, with break-out rooms.
+At registration, we ask potential mentors and mentees to fill out a form expressing their needs/interests in an informal mentoring relationship.
+Based on this data, we will perform preliminary matching to pair each mentor with three potential mentees and vice versa.
+At the introductory event in September, these preliminary matches will meet one-on-one (for 15 minutes per pair – so in 45 minutes, all mentors will have met with three potential mentees and all mentees will have met with three potential mentors).
+Immediately after, mentees will list their choice of mentor from 1-3.
+While we will assign pairs, there will be a break with food and an open opportunity to socialize.
+For the second half of the event, the final matched pairs will meet to discuss what they would like to achieve with the program and relationship.
+We recommend they write down 1-3 goals for the mentorship (these goals can be specific – e.g., learn a particular computational approach, or broad, e.g., discuss career).